 My application for a visitor visa was refused.
 Should I apply again?

-No. If your application was refused, applying again with the same information, even with an immigration or travel agent, will not change this decision.
+Your refusal letter lists the reason(s) the officer refused your application.
+Applying again with the same information, even with an immigration representative, such as a consultant or agent, will likely not change this decision.

 - you’re inadmissible to Canada